 In addition to proposing this potential enforcement initiative, EPA has stopped supporting its TANKS Database (TANKS 4.09d).
 TANKS 4.09d has long been the standard emission calculation tool for tank emissions.
 While TANKS 4.09d is still available on EPA's website, EPA states that the model should be "used at your own risk."
 Further, EPA recommends use of the equations and algorithms specified in AP-42 Chapter 72 for estimating VOC emissions from storage tanks.

 Fortunately, there is a better option available for calculating tank emissions.
-TankESP is a tank emissions calculation program (available in both database and spreadsheet versions) which follows the AP-42 Chapter 7 methodology for estimating VOC emissions from storage tanks.
+TankESP is a tank emissions calculation program which follows the AP-42 Chapter 7 methodology for estimating VOC emissions from storage tanks.
 This article details the known issues with TANKS 4.09d and describes why many companies are switching to TankESP.
 With an EPA enforcement initiative imminent and TANKS 4.09d no longer supported by EPA, it is critical for facilities operating large storage tanks to ensure their emission calculation methodologies are accurate and conform to EPA's recommended methodology.

 Deficiencies of TANKS 4.09d